lattice/quda/README.md

 to run, if we simply keep track of the number of kernel calls, from the product of these two quantities we have a time profile of a given job run.
-If `QUDA_RESOURCE_PATH` is set, then this profiling information is output to the file "profile.tsv" in this specified directory.
+If `QUDA_RESOURCE_PATH` is set, then this profiling information is output to the file `profile.tsv` in this specified directory.
 Optionally, the output filename can be specified using the `QUDA_PROFILE_OUTPUT` environment variable, to avoid overwriting previously generated profile outputs.
-In addition to the kernel profile, a policy profile, e.g., collections of kernels and/or other algorithms that are auto-tuned, is also output to the file "profile_async.tsv".
+In addition to the kernel profile, a policy profile, e.g., collections of kernels and/or other algorithms that are auto-tuned, is also output to the file `profile_async.tsv`.
 The policy profile for example includes the entire multi-GPU dslash, whose style and order of communication is autotuned.
 Hence while the dslash kernel entries appearing the kernel profile do include communication time, the entries in the policy